COLLECTION DEVELOPMENT POLICY

 is no longer used, worn, damaged, outdated or duplicated may be removed from the collection.
 Other factors taken into consideration are frequency of circulation, community interest and availability of other material on the subject.
 Every effort is made to preserve material relating to Jefferson,GreeneCounty, and to a limited extent,Iowa.

 If material is constantly added to a collection and nothing is ever removed – except what is lost or stolen – there comes a time when the library simply runs out of space.
 But more importantly, there comes a time when access to the materials in a collection becomes so difficult that users fail to find what they need and may stop using the collection altogether.
 In days past, when collections were smaller and the annual publishing output was less overwhelming, the tendency was to seek more space.
 In most cases today, this is no longer possible.
 Thus a library is faced with the problem of removing items to allow space for new material and easier access to the collection.
 This process is referred to as “weeding” or the practice of discarding or transferring to storage excess copies, rarely used books and materials no longer of use.

 If librarians are to build collections for use, then they must be concerned with keeping these collections in the best possible condition.
 The American Library Association’s Minimum Standards for Public Libraries states that “Systematic removal of materials no longer useful is essential to maintaining the purposes and quality of resources.”
 Public libraries should be stocked with materials for use.
 When obsolete unused material is removed, the collection may be decreased, but it will also be improved.
 Research has shown that circulation often increases after weeding.
 People are able to find what they want more easily.
-The shelves often look more attractive and enticing with all the old drab items removed.
+Library collections that are well-maintained are more attractive and inviting.

 While weeding is a complex professional task involving the skill and judgment of a trained and educated librarian, the following criteria are frequently used: age of the item, newer editions available, usage, appearance and condition, and duplication.